 Eastern gambusia are known to compete with native species for food and resources.
 They can behave aggressively towards other species by chasing and fin nipping, which can lead to secondary bacterial or fungal infections and potentially death of other fish.
 Eastern gambusia feed on a wide variety of foods, including insects such as ants and flies as well as aquatic beetles, bugs and other fauna.
 The high reproductive rate and extended breeding season of Eastern gambusia, along with broad feeding habits can enable this species to overwhelm suitable habitats with juveniles and deplete food supplies.

 Eastern gambusia are known to prey upon the eggs and juveniles of other fish species.
 They have also been linked to the decline of frog species, through the predation of tadpoles and adult frogs.

-DPI also has an ongoing advisory program, which aims to educate key stakeholders and the general public about the threats associated with pest fish, how to reduce their spread, as well as information on NSW noxious fish listings.
+DPI has an ongoing advisory program, which aims to educate key stakeholders and the general public about the threats associated with pest fish, how to reduce their spread, as well as information on NSW prohibited and notifiable fish listings.